-Since 2005, Miami-based ArquitectonicaGEO has been designing contemporary, technologically informed landscapes to meet the challenges of our changing environment.
+Since 2005, Miami-based ArqGEO has been designing contemporary, technologically informed landscapes to meet the challenges of our changing environment and enhance the user experience.
 The projects address not only ecological objectives, but also add community value by improving performance and livability.

 THE NEW UNIVERSITY OF MIAMI STUDENT HOUSING VILLAGE HAS BEGUN!

 Slated to open to residents in the Fall of 2019, the Student Housing Village is the first phase of the University’s 10-year strategic plan to modernize its student housing facilities.
 Over the next decade, new on-campus housing will re-define what it means to live, learn, work and meet at the University of Miami.
 From its ground-level community spaces including a large exhibition center and a 200-seat auditorium to its modern suites and apartments for 1,115 upperclass students, the village aims to set a new standard in campus housing.